Skip to Main Content

 • Description: Fill in a distinct name based on business semantics.

-• Description: Specify the instance type for the node pool, please refer to the Overview▸.
-Fill in the instance type.
+• Description: Specify the machine type for the node pool, please refer to Overview▸.
+Fill in the machine type.

 Supported Subnet